 2. Sustainable Sideboards

-Cubism, Fauvism, Abstract Expressionism, and Futurism were all big movements in the first half of the 20th century.
 Modernist interiors demand a lack of knick knacks and decorative objects, but a good piece of art can accent a room wonderfully.
-Geometric Calder mobiles or wall art influenced by Kandinsky are especially fitting compliments.
+Cubism, Fauvism, Abstract Expressionism, and Futurism were all big movements in the first half of the 20th century, so geometric Calder mobiles or wall art by Kandinsky (such as Odessa Port, below) are especially fitting compliments.

 There was a huge Modernist revival in the 1950s and again in the 70s.
 During these periods, rounded shapes inspired by surfboards and boomerangs were all the rage.
 Still today, such coffee and dining tables compliment any room beautifully, and the iconic Tulip Table, shown below, has even been copied by Ikea!
 We love how Eames’ Eiffel Tower chairs compliment the table to perfection.

 Westelm, further below, demonstrates how clusters of rounded shapes defined modernist side tables beautifully.
 In fact, another characteristic of modernist design is nests or clusters of of side tables.

 But my favourite table here is the smooth-curved oval one on a walnut based, at the bottom.
 It matches the angled sofa perfectly!

 Image credit: Ikea, Westelm.
 Last image credit: Photo: Pippa Drummond for Dwell